eoinlarkin/retro-pc/README.md

 ### Newsletter Signup

 A newsletter signup form was implemented via a Django form.
-This allows users to enroll in the site newsletter.
+This allows users to enrol in the site newsletter.
 Details of users signed up to the newsletter can be accessed in the administration backend.

 On signing up to the newsletter, a toast is posted confirming the subscription.
 If a user already is a subscriber; they receive a toast confirming that they have already subscribed to the newsletter and no new data is posted to the database.